scs/smartmeter-datacollector/README.md

 ## Method 3: Debian package

-`smartmeter-datacollector` is also available as a Debian (`.deb`) package from the [releases](https://github.com/scs/smartmeter-datacollector/releases) which installs the application bundled with its Python dependencies in a zipapp / `.pyz` file.
+`smartmeter-datacollector` is also available as a Debian (`.deb`) package from [releases](https://github.com/scs/smartmeter-datacollector/releases) which installs the application bundled with its Python dependencies in a zipapp / `.pyz` file.
 The Debian package includes a systemd service file which enables `smartmeter-datacollector` to automatically start after booting the system.

 ### Requirements

 * Distribution: Debian based (like Debian, Ubuntu, ..)
-* Release: bookworm/12 (trixie/13)
+* Release: >= bookworm/12
 * CPU architecture: independent

 ### Installation